DanialArab/Docker/README.md

         docker images

 we found out that we have a bunch of images that have no name and no tag.
 These are dangling images meaning loose images: these are layers that have no relationship with a tagged image.
 As we are changing Dockerfile and rebuilding our image Docker was creating these layers and at some point, these layers lost their relationship with our react-app image, as we work with Docker we see all these dangling images popping up all the time.
-To get rid of the m we have to use prune command:
+To get rid of them we have to use prune command:

         docker image prune